mitre-attack/attack-navigator/USAGE.md

 For annotated techniques which have changed since the layer was created, you may want to update the set of annotations to account for changes to scope or content.
 Each technique in the interface lists its previous and current state, with links to
 <a href="https://attack.mitre.org/">ATT&CK&reg;</a> for both versions of the technique to enable easy review.
-In sections which have
+In steps with techniques you
-previously annotated techniques, you can enable the "show annotated techniques only" filter to view only techniques which have annotations.
+have previously annotated, you can enable the "show annotated techniques only" filter to view only those techniques which have annotations.

 You can copy annotations from the previous version of the technique to the current one, making adjustments if necessary.
 There are two approaches to copying annotations from the previous version: